Thrinador/Thrinador.github.io/_posts/2023-05-14-points-and-boxes.md

 3. How does this problem change if instead of rectangles we allow for different convex shapes?
 For example if using discs instead of rectangles you can show that four points is not possible in two dimensions.

-4. Finally what can be said if we instead allow for arbitrary sets of functions instead of shapes.
+4. Finally, what can be said if we instead allow for arbitrary sets of functions instead of shapes.
 For example the set of paths with restrictions on their curvature.